The mbsts package: Multivariate Bayesian Structural Time Series Models in R: The MBSTS model and the sim data function

-Seasonality is a characteristic of a time series in which the data experiences regular and predictable changes that recur every period.
+Seasonality is a characteristic of a time series in which the data has regular and predictable changes that recur every period.
 The seasonal component $\tilde{\tau}_t=[\tau^{(1)}_t,\cdots,\tau^{(m)}_t]^T$ is generated as follows:

 where $S_i$ represents the number of seasons for $y^{(i)}$ and $\tilde{\tau}_t$ is a $m$-dimensional vector denoting their joint contribution to the observed target time series $\tilde{y}_t$.
 The model allows for various seasonal components with different periods for each target series $y^{(i)}$, such as one can include a seasonal component with $S_i=7$ to capture the day-of-the-week effect for one target series, and $S_j=30$ to capture the day-of-the-month effect for another target series.
-In \code{simdata}, $y_t^{(1)}$ is generated having a seasonal component with seasonality $S_1=12$ and $y_t^{(2)}$ is generated without a seasonal component. \begin{example} R> #Parameter Setup R> S=c(12,0) #S: number of seasons \end{example} In the seasonal component, the covariance matrix for the error term $\Sigma_\tau$ is assumed to be a $m\times m$-dimensional diagonal matrix.
-In \code{simdata}, we set the standard deviations of diagonal entries equal to $0.5$. \begin{example} R> #Seasonal component R> sl=matrix(0,n,m) #Seasonal component R> R> for (j in 1:m){ + for(i in 1:n){ + if (S[j]!=0){ + if(S[j]>i){ + sl[i,j]<-rnorm(n=1,sd=0.5) + } else{ + sl[i,j]<- -sum(sl[(i-S[j]+1):(i-1),j])+rnorm(n=1,sd=0.5) + } + } + } + } \end{example}
+In the seasonal component, the covariance matrix for the error term $\Sigma_\tau$ is assumed to be a $m\times m$-dimensional diagonal matrix.